hu-bwg/website-zeichen-und-symbole/src/en/01_signs_and_symbols.md

 **The _Call for Paper_ is closed.**

 ### Cluster of Excellence »Image Knowledge Gestaltung.
-An Interdisciplinary Laboratory« at Humboldt-Universität zu Berlin
+An Interdisciplinary Laboratory«, Humboldt-Universität zu Berlin

 # Signs and Symbols: Dress at the Intersection between Image and Realia